fasterthanlime/semester-project/report.md

 \input{excerpts/generics-collection.ooc.tex}

-[^go-collections]: However, to the difference to the Go language, any class
+[^go-collections]: However, in contrast to the Go language, any class accepts generic
-    accepts generic type parameters, not only collections.
+    type parameters, and not exclusively collections.

 Classes and functions accept any number of generic parameters: